paul-was-here/bioe1351-project/README.md

 This combination of metrics is processed in real-time by a number of non-linear transformations, and the dimension is reduced by projection onto a game control space.
 All parameters, including the user's desired targets, along with transformation functions and coefficients are editable within the app or the code respectively.

 ## Use Instructions & Pin Connections
+**Hardware:**
+The PantheRun system is built on real-time data acquisition and 'online' processing via the use of a National Instruments DAQ device.
+Additionally, a second data stream from an Arduino device provides an I2C interface for a PPG breakout board.

+**Running the App:**
 1. Navigate to the /build/ directory and download all contents.
 Supporting scripts and assets are located in the same directory.
 2. Navigate to /build/arduino_setup/ and upload the sketch to the connected Arduino device.
 3. Run BIOENG_2351_Project.mlapp